Reikjavik/SmartUI/README.md

 The main idea behind is to provide a possibility of easy transition from SmartUI to SwiftUI by a simple code copying and reuse and give an opportunity to developers to get familiar with declarative UI approach.

+**Please, visit** [Documentation page](Documentation/Documentation.md) for finding best practices and recommendations.
+This will help you a lot.

+The full list of all available views and modifiers can be found [here](Documentation/Availability.md).

 ## Usage

 In order to get SwiftUI like behaviour it's recommended to use **ContainerView** for layouting. **ContainerView** is just a simple UIView and can be used anywhere in UIKit views hierarchy.

 It is also possible to replace only a part of UIKit views with SmartUI views, because SmatUI views will be converted to UIKit views with NSLayoutConstraints during the layout cycle.

+For more details, please, read [documentation](Documentation/Documentation.md).
 ```swift
 import UIKit
 import SmartUI